 Whatever skill you want to master comes at a price

 It takes time, perhaps thousands of hours.
 It takes full concentration.
 It might mean waking up early and studying late when you could have watched a movie on Netflix.
 The reason most consultants never pass the “apprentice” phrase isn’t that they’re unable.
-More often, it’s because they’re not willing to put in the work and having the patience to build authority.
+More often, it’s because they’re not willing to put in the repetition and having the patience to build authority.

 They’re not willing to specialize in a field and put in the hours and hours it takes to become a true authority in their craft, well-known in their market or industry.
 Authorities are not made by doing many things decently, but by consistently doing one thing expertly.
-This is where true revenue really starts to flow.
+This is where true consulting revenue really starts to flow.